klogins-hash/magg/RAILWAY_DEPLOYMENT.md

 2. **Railway will automatically:**
    - Detect the `railway.toml` configuration
-   - Build using the existing `dockerfile`
+   - Build using the `Dockerfile` with `railway` target
-   - Deploy to a public URL
+   - Deploy to a public URL with proper environment variables

 ### Option 2: One-Click Deploy